The Top Paying Media Jobs

 BLS reports that as of 2017, the median salary for art directors in the motion picture and video industries is $112,800.
 For those in advertising, public relations and other specialized design services, it is $95,000, and for those working for publications, it is about $81,000.
 Those doing high-profile work in the largest markets can expect to earn significantly more than the reported median salary.

 Producers who work behind the scenes at major network news shows like "Dateline" make well into the six figures.
 In general, television remains a more lucrative medium than print when it comes to salaries, but the title of producer can apply to radio, film, theater, and other industries.
 In general, anyone who is overseeing productions in any media can be called a producer.

 Like other industries, those in high-profile roles can make into the millions for producing a major film or a Broadway show.
 Media salaries, according to BLS, are more modest: about $90,000 in public relations, about $87,000 for smaller films, just shy of $60,000 for local radio and television, and the same for performing arts, spectator sports, and other related industries.

 TV News Anchor

-As with these other positions mentioned, an anchor’s salary is especially dependent on the market.
-Someone anchoring the local news in Tacoma, Wash., say, will not be making nearly as much money as someone at the news desk in New York City or Los Angeles.
-And anchors helming the major network news programs, as you probably know, are making major money -- Katie Couric took the news anchor spot at the CBS Evening News for a reported $15 million annually.
+The variation from market to market is significant, though.
+Someone anchoring the local news in Tacoma, Wash., will not be making nearly as much money as someone at the news desk in New York City or Los Angeles.

 Director of Publicity

-A senior-level publicity position, likely working in book publishing, can net someone from $70k to over $100k.
-(Again, the higher salary comes with being in a bigger market and at a bigger imprint.)
-Although publicists outside of publishing can make more, publicity can also be a lucrative career choice further down the line.
+A senior-level publicity position, likely working in book publishing, can net someone from $70,000 to more than $100,000, according to BLS.
+Again, the higher salaries come with being in a bigger market and at a bigger imprint.